 If you have a pet, you’ll want to choose a Roomba model that is equipped with a tangle-free roller.
 These extractors help lift pet fur, hair, and other debris from the floor without allowing it to become entangled in the Roomba’s brushes.

-In a house with a lot of pet dander, the tangle-free roller will keep your Roomba from stalling so it can continue to work as efficiency as possible.
+In a house with a lot of pet dander, the tangle-free roller will keep your Roomba from stalling so it can continue to work as efficiently as possible.

 If you or another household member suffer from allergies, you’ll want to look for a Roomba that’s fitted with a high efficiency filter.
 The filter can capture 99 percent of allergens, pollen, and particles that are as small as 10 microns to limit the dander in your home.

 If you plan to use your Roomba throughout your entire house and you don’t have an open floor plan, opt for a model that’s equipped with the multi-room cleaning feature.
 These Roombas utilize responsive navigation and sensors to create a high-efficiency cleaning pattern that allows it to move around furniture and other clutter without missing a beat.